Advanced Teaching Roles™ in North Carolina: Meaningful Career Pathways for Education Professionals (2022)

 Today in North Carolina, Advanced Teaching Roles™ are providing new avenues for teacher leadership, modernizing outdated school organizational models, empowering school leaders, and improving student achievement.
-BEST NC is pleased to release a new policy brief on our state’s Advanced Teaching Roles™ program.
+BEST NC is pleased to present this policy brief on our state’s Advanced Teaching Roles™ program.

 This policy brief explains what ATR is, captures the history of the initiative, summarizes the research on its impact, shares best practices for school districts, and provides recommendations for scaling statewide.
 Download the full brief here or by clicking on the image.